jhumelsine/jhumelsine.github.io/_posts/2026-04-30-continued-learning.md

 Their main limitation is a lack of visuals, but this doesn't seem to be a major issue for most good podcasts.
 Many podcasts also have websites for subsequent reference.

 Here are some I follow on my playlist.
 Some of them are still active.
-Some have retired.
-Most were evergreen, but with the advent of AI maybe not quite so much:
+Some are on indefinite hiatus or have been retired.
+Most are evergreen, but with the advent of AI maybe not quite so much:
 * [Soft Skills Engineer](https://softskills.audio/) - A weekly advice podcast where the two hosts answer questions about careers and less about technology.
 * [Coding Blocks](https://www.codingblocks.net/) - Conversational style among three softare developer friends and coworkers.
 They retired it a couple years ago, but several of us on their [Slack](https://www.codingblocks.net/slack/) group are doing a relisten.
 * [Tabs and Spaces](https://open.spotify.com/show/05xweMLT3cConDizrKFIgR) - The British version of Coding Blocks.
 The podcast has also been retired.
 I was a guest on three episodes: